Unbiased Approximations for Stationary Distributions of McKean-Vlasov SDEs: Theoretical Results

 Let us now discuss the importance of each assumption above.
 It is well known that under condition \hyperref[assump:A1]{(A1)} a unique strong solution exists for the SDE \eqref{eq:sde}, with details in \cite{mish}.
 The assumptions \hyperref[assump:A1]{(A1-2)} are needed to guarantee the existence of the invariant measure for both the continuous McKean-Vlasov SDE and the discretized SDE and to ensure the stability of the Euler Scheme.
 To show the existence of the invariant measure of the McKean-Vlasov SDE \eqref{eq:sde} we utilize \cite[Theorem 3.1]{wang} which guarantees geometric ergodicity. which in turn requires one to verify conditions (H1), (H2'), and (H3) of \cite{wang}.
+For \hyperref[assump:A3]{(A3)}, which ensures that our estimator is finite in expectation, we expect that

+so that indeed this is a reasonable assumption, at least for suitable choices of $I_P$ and $N_l$.
+We have not proved the above result, but discuss this point further in Section \ref{sec:theo_disc}.